 Areas receiving silvicultural light- and moderate-reserve treatment would provide forage post-harvest.
 Acreage are given in Table 4.2.
-The total percentages of the analysis area that would provide forage post-harvest, by
+The total percentages of the analysis area that would provide forage post-harvest, by alternative, are as follows: Alternative A, 26.2%; Alternative B, 26.9%; Alternative C, 26.4; and Alternative D, 27.9%.
+The recommendation is that at least 30 percent of the analysis area provide forage.
+None of the alternatives meet this recommendation, although Alternative D comes closest.
+Forage would be evenly distributed across the landscape, present in all quadrants for all alternatives.

 Elk prefer to forage in areas with cover nearby and the recommendation is that at least 90 percent of the forage areas be within 500 feet of cover.
 Most of the current and proposed forage areas in the analysis area are fairly small, and 99 percent of all forage areas would be within 500 feet of cover for all alternatives.
-Adequate cover between forage areas is also important, and recommendations are that cover between at least 75 percent of the openings should be at least 800 feet in width.
-Because there is less than 800 feet of cover between most of the forage areas in the analysis area for all the alternatives (alternatives A, 22%; B, 30%; C, 29%; and D, 28%), potential elk habitat was reduced by 10 percent for all alternatives.
-The action alternatives are closer to the recommendation than the noaction alternative because some of the cutting units are strips between existing openings.
+Adequate cover between forage areas is also important. and recommendations are that cover between at least 75 percent of the openings should be at least 800 feet in width.
+Because conditions do not currently meet cover-between-opening recommendations, and would not under any of the alternatives, potential elk habitat is reduced 10% below optimal conditions under all alternatives.
+The percentage of the openings that would have \geq 800 feet of cover between them would be 22% under Alternative A; 30% under Alternative B; 29% under Alternative C; and 28% under Alternative D. The action alternatives are closer to the recommendation than the no-action alternative because some of the cutting units are strips between existing openings.
 Alternative B comes closest to meeting this recommendation.

-Alternative Acres upon which forage would be increased Percent of Analysis Area that would provide forage MFWP Recommendation
+Alternative Acres upon which forage would be increased 1 Percent of Analysis Area that would provide forage MFWP Recommendation

-A 0 26.2 $\geq$ 30 % of analysis area
+А 0 26.2 \geq 30 % of analysis area

-.
-B 44.3 26.9 $\geq$ 30 % of analysis area
+В 44.3 26.9 \geq 30 % of analysis area

-С 12.9 26.4 $\geq$ 30 % of analysis area
+С 12.9 26.4 ≥ 30 % of analysis area

-D 99.6 27.9 $\geq$ 30 % of analysis area
+D 99.6 27.9 \geq 30 % of analysis area